cybiohub/svc_zabbixproxy/README.md

 	- Choose between Zabbix repository version or distribution version.
 By default, this is the Zabbix repository version.
 	- The version of Zabbix Proxy you want to install.
 	- Directory location for additional scripts.
-By default in "/opt/zabbix".
+By default in `/opt/zabbix`.

-4. Once completed, set the "Configured" parameter to "true".
+4. Once completed, set the `Configured` parameter to `true`.

 5. Adjust permissions.
 	```bash